Dundee United F.C. in the 1980s: 1981–82

 The club finished fourth this season, reaching a third successive League Cup Final, only to be beaten at Hampden by Rangers for the second successive season.
 In the Scottish Cup, United were beaten in the quarter-finals by St Mirren.
 The club reached the UEFA Cup quarter-finals but were beaten by Yugoslavian side Radnički Niš.

 Paul Sturrock was named Scottish Footballer of the Year for his performances during the season.

 1982–83

 The club won the Premier Division this season, clinching the title on the final day by winning at Dens Park, home of rivals Dundee, and qualifying for the European Cup for the first time.
-In cup matters, United were beaten in the League Cup semi-finals by Celtic, and for the second season running, St Mirren knocked United out of the Socttish Cup, this time in the third round.
-Once again, the club reached the UEFA Cup quarter-finals, being beaten this time by Czechoslovakian side Bohemians ČKD Praha.
+In cup matters, United were beaten in the League Cup semi-finals by Celtic, and for the second season running, St Mirren knocked United out of the Scottish Cup, this time in the third round.
+Once again, the club reached the UEFA Cup quarter-finals, being beaten this time by Czechoslovakia side Bohemians ČKD Praha.